derrikdennis/derrikdennis.github.io/readme.md

 - #1C3334

 I feel this gives the website a much more pleasing view.

+I also incorporated a fast forward icon as my tab icon.
+I felt this was another way of using my initials, 'DD' in a way that also meant that I was ready to bring a company fast forward.

 I welcome any questions or comments you might have!!